Skip to main content

 • December 2025: Notification of acceptance and preliminary program.

-• February 2026: Deadline for registration and payment of conference fee.
+• 20th of March 2026: Deadline for registration and payment of conference fee.

 • April 2026: Final program announced.